LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: LoRaWeb Access Methods

 The delay in fetching the contents from a server using a URL is directly proportional to the number of transmissions required to fulfill the request.
 Hence, to minimize this delay, the LoRaWeb system optionally stores the previously accessed web pages in its memory.

 It maintains the cached web page names in a dictionary ($\mathbb{L}$) as ordered pair of keys ($\mathbb{Q}$) and values ($\mathbb{R}$) as presented in Eq. \ref{eq:2} in the local memory to facilitate the lookup of a web page in the cache.
 The keys are the web page names, and the values are the version numbers.
 The client device checks this dictionary for earlier access for each request.
-If the currently requested URL is present in the dictionary of accessed URLs, then it will check the version of the web pages from the server.
+If the currently requested URL is present in the dictionary of accessed URLs, then it checks the web page version number from the server.

 where, $q \subseteq \mathbb{Q}, r \subseteq \mathbb{R}$, $|Q| \geq 1, \in \mathbb{I}^+$, $|R| \geq 1, \in \mathbb{I}^+$, and $i,j \geq 1, \in \mathbb{I}^+$.